 Have we done anything similar for any of our clients?
 Yes, as an example, we helped a global water technology company that sought a consolidated view of its finance function.
 We applied a cloud-based integration layer to control the data exchange among more than 80 ERP instances and orchestrated it with a system of engagement (SOE)-based transaction layer.
 A dashboard enabled the CFO to drill down into the data, providing real-time visibility across more than 20 countries and five business units.
 The solution delivered dynamic and controlled data exchange, real-time visibility and a reported 50% savings in total cost of operations.

-If you'd like to learn more about achieving real-time intelligence, please read more here or visit our Finance and Accounting section of the web.
+If you'd like to learn more about achieving real-time intelligence, please read more here or visit our Finance and Accounting section on the web.